Liu Congxiao

-Liu Congxiao (留從效; 906-962), formally the Prince of Jinjiang (晉江王), was a general of the Chinese Five Dynasties and Ten Kingdoms Period state Min.
+Liu Congxiao (留從效; 906-962), formally the Prince of Jinjiang (晉江王), was a general of the Chinese Five Dynasties and Ten Kingdoms Period state Min and the first ruler of Qingyuan Circuit.
 After Min's fall, he initially submitted to Southern Tang (which had conquered Min), but eventually, taking advantage of Southern Tang's inability to fully control the region, took the southern part of the former Min realm under his own control, albeit in nominal submission to Southern Tang.
 After Southern Tang's repeated defeats by Later Zhou, he also nominally submitted to Later Zhou's successor state Song.

 Background

 Liu Congxiao was born in 906, at the very end of the Tang dynasty.
-He was from Yongchn (永春, in modern Quanzhou, Fujian), which was known as Taolin (桃林) early in his lifetime.
-His father Liu Zhang (留璋) died in his youth, and he became known for serving his mother and older brother piously.
+He was from Yongchun (永春, in modern Quanzhou, Fujian), which was known as Taolin (桃林) early in his lifetime.
+His father Liu Zhang (留璋) died in his youth, and he became known for serving his mother filially and older brother piously.
 He was said to be somewhat educated in literature, and was a particularly avid reader of military strategies.